Boat rental terms/

 - In emergencies the charter company may withdraw within 4 days of conclusion of the charter party.
 In such a case the charter company undertakes to repay to the charterer without delay any monies already paid (if need be, through the agent).

 - If the charterer is unable to accept the charter, he must inform the charter company immediately.
 If a replacement charter is concluded at the same terms, the charterer shall be repaid any monies he has already paid, less any handling costs which have arisen, but which shall be not less than 20% of the charter price.
 If no replacement charter is available at the same terms, the charter company may claim the full charter price.
 The charterer is strongly recommended to take out a voyage cancellation costs insurance.
-The charter company or the agent will be pleased to send a quotation for such insurance.

 - The charter company may withdraw from the charter party if the charterer fails to pay by the stated dead-lines.
 Instalments already paid will only be reimbursed, less a handling charge of 20%, if a replacement charter is concluded at the same terms.